Computer Systems, Imagery and media (CSI)

 Researchers at LIACS are working to develop the computer systems of tomorrow.
 These include high performance computers, capable of simultaneously processing huge volumes of data.
 In that respect, we are involved in research into grand database systems and in embedded systems, the driver of the internet of things.

-In principle, in the same way that young children are able to learn to recognise images, certain computers have a similar capability.
-On the basis of the characteristic aspects of a picture, a computer can tell us what the picture is showing.
+On the basis of the characteristic aspects of a picture, certain computers can tell us what the picture is showing.
+They can learn this in the same way that young children are able to learn to recognise images.
 Further improving these techniques opens the way to a whole range of new applications.
 This is a field in which we are carrying out much research work.